tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 ## Confirmation of Designation with TLS Certificates {#confirm-cert-name}

-A DoH server designation can also be validating by checking the SubjectAlternativeName field in the DoH server's own TLS certificate.
+A DoH server designation can also be validated by checking the SubjectAlternativeName field in the DoH server's own TLS certificate.
 When a client wants to confirm the validity of the designation in this situation, it can check the TLS certificate of the DoH server for the name of the domain which triggered the original designation query.